taikedz/bash-libs/README.md

 # Bash Builder Standard Library Collection

+A set of "libraries" for bash.

 `std/` contains a collection of bash functions and definitions for inclusion in scripts using your bash scripts, as a "standard library" for Bash Builder.

+`app/` contains a collection of functions for controlling some applications commonly wrapped by bash.

 See [`bash-builder`](https://github.com/taikedz/bash-builder) for more information.